silverstripe/silverstripe-framework/docs/en/installation/from-source.md

 	git add *
 	git commit -m "adding dependencies"

-### Step 4: Switch branches ###
+### Step 5: Switch branches ###

-The `tools/new-project` script doesn't allow you to switch branches easily, it is designed as a helper to get you started.
-The script is based on a `template.php` located in `tools/lib/template.php`.
-To switch branches (before running the script), create your own `template.php` and adjust the paths:

-`tools/new-project --template /path/to/template.php`

-If your project is managed by piston, you can run a `piston import --force` to switch branches.
+The Phing script makes it easy to switch branches and/or modules.
+Just edit the `dependent-modules` file in your project's root folder.
+This file contains documentation about how to specify which modules (and which branches) you want to include in the project.
+After updating the file run the `phing update_modules` command again.

+Note: Phing can do some more useful things.
+Run `phing help` to see everything you can do with it.

-### Step 5: Running the web-based installer ###
+### Step 6: Running the web-based installer ###

 You can now run through the web-based installer for your operating system of choice ([instructions](/installation)).